subomi/articles-dump/articles/building-testing-and-deploying-google-cloud-functions-with-ruby/article.md

 ### Functions Framework Contract vs. Serverless Framework

-In this article, we've focused clearly on building cloud functions for Google Cloud Functions.
+In this article, we've focused on building cloud functions for Google Cloud Functions.
 In this segment, I want to compare building with the Functions Framework vs. Serverless Framework.

-- The `Serverless Framework` is based off the `serverless.yml` While Functions Framework is based off the `Functions Framework Contract` used to deploy serverless functions across Google Cloud Infrastructure.
+- The `Serverless Framework` is based on `serverless.yml`, while Functions Framework is based on the `Functions Framework Contract`, which is used to deploy serverless functions across the Google Cloud Infrastructure.
-- With the `Serverless Framework` there are only few examples and it isn't quite clear how to build & deploy serverless functions with Ruby to the different Google serverless environments (Cloud Functions, Cloud Run & Knative environments) with the `Functions Framework Contract` function it is straightforward to build with Ruby across these different Google products.
+- With the `Serverless Framework`, there are only few examples, and it isn't quite clear how to build and deploy serverless functions with Ruby to the different Google serverless environments (Cloud Functions, Cloud Run, and Knative environments).
+With the `Functions Framework Contract` function, building with Ruby across these different Google products is straightforward.
     - Following from the previous point, the `Functions Framework Contract` makes it very easy to switch the backing language behind your function without necessarily changing much in your deployment process.
-- As of this writing, `Functions Framework` only supports interoperability across Google Cloud Serverless Environments & knative environments. `Serverless Framework` on the other hand supports multiple platforms, across multiple providers.
+- As of this writing, `Functions Framework` only supports interoperability across Google Cloud Serverless Environments and Knative environments. `Serverless Framework`, however, supports multiple platforms across multiple providers.

-For reference, the full code is available [here](https://github.com/Subomi/otp-cloud-function)
+For reference, the full code is available [here](https://github.com/Subomi/otp-cloud-function).